codelittinc/node-base-project/README.md

 Do not store sensible information on the `.env` files.

+For free DB that have connection limits like `ElephantSQL` you can provide a `DB_MAX_CONNECTIONS` value on the build variables to avoid getting `too many connections` errors.

 ##### Forcing test build to run on PRs

 To avoid any PR to be merged without the test build successfully ran, you can configure that on the github repository's branch settings.